 Rule 7.
 Watch Your Kid When They Move in a Baby Walker

-Also, the below safety tips can help:
+Also, the safety tips below can help:

 - You must ensure that you have full control of the baby walker as out of sight could lead to out of mind, and your kid can fall into a pool, pit, or rocks surrounding your house.

-- Do not leave your kid with neighbours, and if you have to do it, ensure you don’t hand over your kid in a baby walker.
+- Do not leave your kid with Neighbours, and if you have to do it, ensure you don’t hand over your kid in a baby walker.

 Rule 8.
 Keep Your Kids Safe from Child Abuse

 Yes, child abuse at home is also a possible cause of concern, and as a twenty-first-century parent, you must not ignore this serious issue.
 As per a fact from HealthyChildern, around 3 million cases of child abuse are reported every year.
-Among these cases, the major causes are with regards to like child neglecting and physical and sexual abuse, or a combination of both.
+Among these cases, the major causes are with regards to like child neglect and physical and sexual abuse, or a combination of both.
 The worst part is, child abuse can also happen at home.
 Thus, as a parent, you must ensure the following things: